Merkel, Macron in pre-summit pledge on migration, eurozone

 New 'EU Security Council'?

-Other novelties include creating an "EU Security Council" and to start using majority voting among EU states to crack deadlocks in areas of defence.
+Other novelties include creating an "EU Security Council" and to start using majority voting among EU states to crack deadlocks in areas of foreign policy.

 The announcement follows a separate agreement, also signed Tuesday, for France to take the lead on building next generation combat fighters with Germany.